Spring & Early Summer at Mt. Rainier National Park

 - We love the Lower Eastside Trail with waterfall after waterfall after waterfall.
 We usually use the trailhead near Deer Creek and hike south towards the Ohanapecosh.

-Chinook Pass (Highway 410 to/from Eastern Washington) is now open.
+Available when Chinook Pass (Highway 410 to/from Eastern Washington) opens:

-The Sunrise Road to the White River Campground (half way up) is now open too!
+Available when the Sunrise Road to the White River Campground (half way up) opens (usually by Memorial Day weekend):

 - From the Campground, explore the Emmons Moraine Trail (mostly snow-free) or continue further to explore Glacier Basin.
 This is the route climbers take from this side, with great views of Mt.
 Rainier and the White River.